Crafting In-context Examples according to LMs' Parametric Knowledge: Results for Answer Ordering Strategies

 \subsection{Does the predicted answer set follow the ordering of in-context answer set?}

-Throughout in-context learning, the model is expected to learn the pattern shown in the demonstrations.
-We assess the generated answers to observe whether the model has followed the particular ordering shown in the in-context examples. \paragraph{Metric} We introduce a metric $\phi(S, \mathcal{D}_t^{S^t}, \mathcal{D}_e, \mathcal{M})$.
+Throughout in-context learning, the model is expected to learn the pattern shown in the demonstrations~\citep{min2022rethinking}.
+We assess the generated answers to observe if the model has followed the particular ordering shown in in-context examples.

+\paragraph{Metric} We introduce a metric $\phi(S, \mathcal{D}_t^{S^t}, \mathcal{D}_e, \mathcal{M})$.
 This measures how much LM $\mathcal{M}$ follows the answer ordering strategy $S$ on evaluation dataset $\mathcal{D}_e$ when using in-context examples from training dataset $\mathcal{D}_t$ whose answered are ordered according to $S^t$.\footnote{We assume retrieving five most similar in-context examples for each evaluation example throughout this study.} When $S$ matches $S^t$, this metric will measure how much predicted outputs mimic the answer ordering strategy of in-context examples.

 Let's denote $\hat{a}_i = \{a_{i_1}, a_{i_2}, ..., a_{i_m}\}$ be the list of predicted $m$ answers for the $i$-th example of an evaluation dataset $\mathcal{D}_e$, following its generation order from model $M$.
 We reorder the predicted answers from $\hat{a}_i$ with respect to $S$ and denote $f(a_{ij})$ to be the index of $a_{ij}$ in the newly ordered set.